TRAINING GRANTS

 "Improving public health surveillance of Onchocerca lupi through increased host and vector screening"

-Chandler Roe is a PhD student in informatics and computing with an emphasis on bioinformatics at Northern Arizona University.
-Roe’s work in Dr. Jason Sahl’s lab has focused on population genomics of infectious diseases, with particular interest regarding the genomics of the vector-borne disease, Onchocerca lupi in Northern Arizona.
-She hopes her research conducting targeted and controlled sampling of hosts and vectors of O. lupi will directly inform vector control units to employ black fly control efforts near high-risk areas thus breaking the transmission cycle.
-Once completing her PhD, Roe plans to establish her career as a researcher in parasite genomics in academia.
+Dr. Chandler Roe is a data scientist at the Pathogen and Microbiome Institute.
+She completed her PhD in informatics and computing with an emphasis on bioinformatics at Northern Arizona University in 2023.
+Dr. Roe’s work in Dr. Jason Sahl’s lab during her graduate studies was focused on population genomics of infectious diseases, with particular interest regarding the genomics of the vector-borne disease, Onchocerca lupi in Northern Arizona.
+She hopes her research will directly inform vector control units to employ black fly control efforts near high-risk areas thus breaking the transmission cycle.

 "This grant has allowed me to conduct a research project I have wanted to do for the last ten years.
 This project is now a chapter in my dissertation and I will be able to work on this understudied organism for the duration of my career."